siyuan-bruce/siyuan-bruce.github.io/_posts/2023-11-30-Personal Statement for HKPFS application.md

 In the serene quiet of a starlit sky, the brightest stars often capture our gaze with their subtle yet profound brilliance.
 This celestial metaphor aptly describes my academic philosophy: "Less is more."
 It is a belief that has shaped my journey through the complex and evolving landscape of research, especially within the realms of blockchain technology and digital currencies.

-My voyage into the world of research began somewhat unexpectedly during my undergraduate studies.
+My voyage into the world of research began somewhat u nexpectedly during my undergraduate studies.
 Under the mentorship of Dr. Yong Xia, I embarked on a challenging yet rewarding journey that tested my resilience and fostered significant growth.
 This journey was marked by early hurdles, but the persistence paid off when I was honored with a prestigious China National Scholarship.
 More crucially, I mastered the art of distilling complex technical terminologies and theories into concise, insightful sentences—a skill that would define my academic output.

 The realm of blockchain fascinated me early on, presenting a fertile ground for innovative research.
 During a formative internship at HSBC, I delved into the design of Central Bank Digital Currencies (CBDCs) across over 80 countries.
 This exploration uncovered a tapestry of unique national preferences and technical requirements for CBDC implementations.
 Inspired by these findings, I proposed a bespoke framework for CBDC design that meticulously balanced performance, privacy, and security considerations.
 Though initially criticized for its narrative structure at a top-tier conference, with relentless refinement, this framework later won the Global CBDC Challenge award by the Singapore Financial Monetary Authority and found its way into a reputable academic journal.